 Historic Rail Trail

 Coast & Beach

 Goldfields & Mining

-Rodriguez Pass walking track is a 12km, grade 5 Circuit hike located in the Blue Mountains National Park, NSW.
+Rodriguez Pass walking track is a 12km, grade 5 circuit hike, located in the Blue Mountains National Park, New South Wales.
 The hike should take approximately 6hrs to complete.

 Rodriguez Pass walking track is a must for experienced bushwalkers looking for a heart-pumping day hike in the Blue Mountains.